oszuidwest/zwfm-liquidsoap/README.md

 `stereotool.sh` Script that install StereoTool for audio processing.
 Work in progress.
 Not finished or integrated.

 ### Liquidsoap configurations
 `radio.liq` Production ready Liquidsoap transcoder.
-Accepts a high quality (preferabably ogg/flac) stream and transcodes it to mp3, aac and ogg/flac.
+Accepts a high quality (preferably ogg/flac) stream and transcodes it to mp3, aac and ogg/flac.
 Also integrates a silence detector that fires after 15 seconds of silence.

 `radio_experimental` Like `radio.liq` but with integrated StereoTool processing on all the strams (very experimental)